marko-a87/OS-fork---Assignment-2/README.md

 3. Enter  **./fork**

-4. Enter a number in the range
+4. Enter a number in the range from 1-9

 5. Program executes